github-userx/coomer_uploader/readme.md

 Uploading to Bunkr requires the user to be registered so you will need to get your token from your account's dashboard.
-You will also need to provide an album name that doesn't already exists in your account.
+You will also need to provide an album name that doesn't already exist in your account.

 ## Supported Hosts